Nonye2K3/chia/OpenBSD-Install.md

 sh install.sh
 ```

-The command line tools should now be available for use in the created venv, which can be activated using:
+The command line tools should now be available for use in the created Python virtual environment, which can be activated using:

 ```bash
 cd chia-blockchain